|

 Alcohol Inks

 Alcohol inks are not created equally.
-I bought some from an art supply store and some in the craft range.
+I bought some from an art supply store and some from the craft section.

-I liked the craft range way more!
+I liked the craft quality way more!
 The colors were more vibrant and thicker, and they just worked better.

-I bought this kit with magenta, yellow, and cyan, which was perfect for creating every color of the rainbow.
+I bought this kit with magenta, yellow, and cyan, which were perfect for creating every color of the rainbow.

 By the way, alcohol ink is different from standard calligraphy ink.
 Since it’s made with rubbing alcohol, it dries much faster and is also more translucent.